fastify/session/README.md

 The options object is used to generate the `Set-Cookie` header of the session cookie.
 May have the following properties:
 * `path` - The `Path` attribute.
 Defaults to `/` (the root path).
 * `maxAge` - A `number` in milliseconds that specifies the `Expires` attribute by adding the specified milliseconds to the current date.
 If both `expires` and `maxAge` are set, then `maxAge` is used.
 * `rolling` - Forces the session identifier cookie to be set on every response.
-The expiration is reset to the original maxAge, resetting the expiration countdown.
-This is typically used in conjuction with short, non-session-length maxAge values to provide a quick timeout of the session data with reduced potential of it occurring during on going server interactions.
+The expiration is reset to the original maxAge and resetting the cookie lifetime.
+This is typically used in conjuction with short, non-session-length maxAge values to provide a quick expiration of the session data with reduced potential of session expiration occurring during ongoing server interactions.
 Defaults to true.
 * `httpOnly` - The `boolean` value of the `HttpOnly` attribute.
 Defaults to true.
 * `secure` - The `boolean` value of the `Secure` attribute.
 Set this option to false when communicating over an unencrypted (HTTP) connection.
 Value can be set to `auto`; in this case, the `Secure` attribute will be set to false for an HTTP request.
 In the case of HTTPS, it will be set to true.
 Defaults to true.
 * `expires` - The expiration `date` used for the `Expires` attribute.
 If both `expires` and `maxAge` are set, then `maxAge` is used.